 On the other hand, imagine that you sell products aimed at those who don't want to spend a great deal of money.
-According to Telecompetitor, many shops now offer packages that allow consumers to bring their own devices and simply switch data plans.
+According to Telecompetitor, many shops now offer packages that allow consumers to bring their own devices or phones and simply switch data plans.
 If you run a business like this, you may have few products on your shelves.
 Those you do carry might be older or have fewer features.

 A playlist for a shop like this might feature classic rock or country, as these genres emphasize rebellion, value, and hard work.
 Your customers might relate to these songs, and they might look favorably on your products with these tunes playing in the background.

 Start a 14-Day Free Trial for Your Business.
 No Credit Card Required.
 No Contracts.Get Legal Streaming Music

 - What Audience Are You Trying to Reach?